Selvam-T/POS/Project/README.md

 ## Database Setup

 The application expects a SQLite database at `../db/Anumani.db` (one level above the Project folder).
+The path is centralized in `config.py` as `DB_PATH` and used across the app.

 **Required table schema:**
 ```sql